O Kuk-ryol: Political career

-O was promoted again in 1979 to Chief of General Staff of the Korean People's Army, after serving two years as the deputy chief of staff.
-He became part of the "1980 group," who rose to power as Kim Jong-il started succeeding Kim Il-sung at the Party's 6th Congress, when O was elected member of the 6th Politburo and the 6th Central Military Commission.
-He was later awarded the Order of Kim Il-sung, promoted to general and put in charge of the Mirim Electronic Warfare Institute for developing cyber warfare.
+He became part of the "1980 group," who rose to power as Kim Jong Il succeeded Kim Il Sung.
+At the Party's 6th Congress, O was elected member of the 6th Politburo and the 6th Central Military Commission.
+He was later awarded the Order of Kim Il Sung, promoted to general and put in charge of the Mirim Electronic Warfare Institute for developing cyber warfare.
 A dispute with Minister of People's Armed Forces O Jin-u in 1988 led to his demotion and forced him to undertake a period of re-education; this may have had to do with enabling his later counterfeiting activities.

-In 1989, O was pardoned and appointed head of the Civil Defense Department of the Workers' Party of Korea, then head of the Operations Department, which was transferred under the National Defence Commission in 2009.
+In 1989, O was pardoned and appointed head of the Party's Civil Defense Department, then head of the Operations Department, which was transferred under the National Defence Commission in 2009.
 Together with So Sang Guk and Jon Pyong Ho, O led the early stages of the North Korean nuclear weapons programme.

-O Kuk-ryol migrated with the department assuming the post of vice-chairman of the NDC in April 2009.
+O Kuk-ryol migrated with the department, assuming the post of vice-chairman of the NDC in April 2009.
 He was reelected to the 6th Central Committee at the 3rd Conference of the Workers' Party of Korea in September 2010, but kept out of the Politburo and the Central Military Commission of the Workers' Party of Korea.
 Nevertheless, he was considered among "senior officials of party, state, army, security organs, and national institutions".

 In June 2009, O was identified by international authorities and the United States government as a key figure in North Korea's currency counterfeiting activities, specifically with United States one hundred-dollar bills, known as Superdollars.

 Under Kim Jong-un

-O Kuk-ryol took part at a meeting of top leaders held immediately after Kim Jong-il's death on 17 December 2011 to plan the funeral and succession.
+O Kuk-ryol took part at a meeting of top leaders held immediately after Kim Jong Il's death on 17 December 2011 to plan the funeral and succession.
 He was a member of the Kim Jong-il funeral committee.
-As a Kim loyalist, speculations named him as a possible successor of Kim Jong-un, and the regime appeared to be purging O's protégés in January 2011 to prevent him from being a threat to Jong-un.
+As a Kim loyalist, speculations named him as a possible successor of Kim Jong Un, and the regime appeared to be purging O's protégés in January 2011 to prevent him from being a threat to Jong-un.
 After the execution of Jang Sung-taek in December 2013, a powerful rival, O re-emerged as more of a public figure.

 O died from heart failure on 9 February 2023, at age 93.